mpaperno/MSFSTouchPortalPlugin/README.md

 Copyright Maxim Paperno, all rights reserved;<br />
 Copyright MSFSTouchPortalPlugin Project Contributors

-This program and associated files may be used under the terms of the MIT License, a copy of which is included with this project.
+This program and associated files may be used under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the GNU General Public License is included in this repository and is also available at <http://www.gnu.org/licenses/>.

 This project may also use 3rd-party Open Source software under the terms of their respective licenses.
 The copyright notice above does not apply